Browse Submitted Names

 Combination of Marek and the popular name suffix sław.

-It appears to be a combination of the names Mark and Wayne.
+It is a combination of the names Mark and Wayne.
 A notable bearer is Oklahoma congressman Markwayne Mullin.
-Markwayne is a combination of his first name, Mark, and his middle name, Wayne.
+Markwayne is a combination of the first names of his two paternal uncles, Mark and Wayne.

 Marquardo m Italian